whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

         return sequence_with_pe
 ```

-Now let's implement a function that creates and stores attention masks (part of the `SelfAttentionSequence` class):
+Now let's implement a function that creates attention masks and stores them in the dictionary (part of the `SelfAttentionSequence` class):

 ```Python3
 # class SelfAttentionSequence(torch.nn.Module):